 - Corps Members

-The Pittsburgh Urban Teaching Corps (PUTC) is a teacher residency program developed by Propel Schools.
-The PUTC is intended for individuals who are committed to social justice, equity in education and who have a passion to make a difference in the lives of students impacted by poverty and race.
+The Pittsburgh Urban Teaching Corps (PUTC) is a unique teacher residency program developed by Propel Schools and Chatham University.
+The PUTC prepares teachers who are committed to social justice, equity in education and who have a passion to make a difference in the lives of urban students.

-Selected candidates will be eligible for a middle level (4-8 grades) or secondary (7-12 grades) PA teaching certification with the potential of earning a Master of Arts in Teaching.
-Those candidates eligible for the MAT program will be required to complete four terms of academic coursework concurrent with a full year as a teaching apprenticeship supported by a Propel mentor.
+Those candidates selected for the MAT program will be required to complete four terms of academic coursework concurrent with a full year as a teaching apprenticeship supported by a Propel mentor.
+Candidates earn a monthly stipend ($1,350) and health benefits.
 Following the apprenticeship, PUTC Residents will then serve as salaried, full-time teachers in a Propel classroom for three years.
-At the end of their coursework and year-long mentorship, successful participants will be PA certified teachers with three years of teaching experience and with the opportunity to have a significant impact on the lives of students.
+At the end of their coursework and year-long mentorship, successful participants will be PA certified teachers with three years of teaching experience and the opportunity to have a significant impact on the lives of students.

-- July 1, 2016—Application period opens (applications will be reviewed on a rolling basis)
+- May 1, 2017 — Application period opens (applications will be reviewed on a rolling basis)

-*Applicants will attend only 1 of the Round Robin interview sessions as assigned.
+*Applicants will attend only one of the round robin interview sessions as assigned.

 - Bachelor’s degree in History, Science, Mathematics, English or a program with comparable coursework from an accredited college/university

 - 3.0 GPA/4.0 scale

 - 2+ years experience working with children in an urban setting